 Cherry angiomas get their name from their appearance.
 Their bright red color occurs due to the dilated capillaries.

-The growths can appear anywhere on the body but grow most often on the chest, stomach, and back.
+The growths can appear anywhere on the body but most often on the chest, stomach, and back.
 Multiple cherry angiomas often appear in groups.

 Similar-looking skin growths